INSA Medal for Young Scientists

 Recommendations of the Sectional Committees

 Each Sectional Committee shall send its recommendations to the Council in writing, duly signed by all members present.
-The recommendations shall contain, strictly in order of priority, not more than three names.
-The main criteria for selection will be the originality of the candidate’s research contributions and his/her understanding as evidenced by publications and performance during the presentation.
+The recommendations shall contain, strictly in order of priority, not more than Four names.
+The main criteria for selection will be the originality of the candidate’s research carried out in India independently and his/her understanding as evidenced by publications and performance during the presentation.

 The recommendations of the Sectional Committee shall be handed over, after the meeting, in a sealed envelope addressed to the Vice-President (Fellowship Affairs) of the Academy.